ks888/ansible-playbook-debugger/README.md

 ## Usage

-It is easy to use this debugguer: when you call `ansible-playbook` command in a command line, just replace `ansible-playbook` with `ansible-playbook-debugger`.
-Then, the debugger will be invoked if a task fails.
+It is easy to use this debugguer: when you call `ansible-playbook` command in a command line, just replace `ansible-playbook` with `ansible-playbook-debugger`. `ansible-playbook-debugger` command setups things so that the debugger is invoked if a task fails, and then calls `ansible-playbook` command.

-Options available for `ansible-playbook` are also available for `ansible-playbook-debugger`. `--forks` option is an exception if your target hosts are multiple.
+Options available for `ansible-playbook` are also available for `ansible-playbook-debugger`. `--forks` option is an exception if you setup multiple hosts.
 In that case, use `--forks=1` to prevent multiple debuggers from invoking.

+After the debugger is invoked, you can issue commands for debug.
+For example, issue `print` command  to check module's args and variables, `set` command to change the module's args, and `redo` command to re-execute the task.

-The terminal logs below are examples to use the debugger for debugging a playbook.
+The terminal logs below are examples to use the debugger.

 ### Example 1: check and change module's args

 Doing the same thing as the demo above.
+Commands are issued in lines beginning with `(Apdb)`.

 ```bash
 ~/src/ansible-playbook-debugger-demo% cat demo1.yml